ArtiomL/aws-cloudfront-s3/README.md

 ## Description

-Terraform module to provision AWS CloudFront CDN and securely serve HTTPS requests to a static website hosted on S3.
+Terraform module to provision AWS CloudFront CDN and securely serve HTTPS requests to a static website hosted on Amazon S3.

 &nbsp;&nbsp;